Skip to content

 2. Scan for the ExpressLRS RX Access Point.
 WiFi Hotspot

-• If your Receiver is previously flashed with your Home WiFi SSID and Password, and it is able to connect to that WiFi Network, then the Access Point will not show up.
+• If your Receiver is previously flashed with your Home WiFi SSID and Password, and it can connect to that WiFi Network, then the Access Point will not show up.

 • expresslrs is the Password for this Access Point.